 Data.Gov is a central portal for datasets, both statistical and geospatial, that are produced by the Federal Government of the United States.
 While the site is not exhaustive in its coverage, it does include data from multiple agencies within the federal government.
 The data catalog is located at http://explore.data.gov/.

 Harvard Dataverse Network (DVN)

-Harvard's Dataverse Network is an eclectic collection of datasets and data collections, including replication datasets for articles on topics such as political competitiveness in post-war Latin America or the effect of IMF programs on government spending, ongoing research projects on topics such as manifestos of regional political parties and ideology scores of state legislators and perceptions of electoral integrity, organizations such as development NGOs, groups such as networks of economists at different universities, and replication archives for academic journals.
+Harvard's Dataverse Network is an eclectic collection of datasets and data collections, ranging from replication datasets from articles on topics such as political competitiveness in post-war Latin America or the effect of IMF programs on government spending, to ongoing research projects on topics such as manifestos of regional political parties, to replication archives for academic journals.